yjyao/practical-python/Notes/03_Program_organization/02_More_functions.md

 ```

 An example of a column selector was given in [Exercise 2.23](../02_Working_with_data/06_List_comprehension).
-However, here’s one way to do it:
+However, here's one way to do it:

 ```python
 # fileparse.py